Banaras, India

 Rishiraj turned his cold gaze toward him, silencing him with a look.
 “Forced?” he asked mockingly.

-The third man, now shaking uncontrollably, couldn’t take his eyes off the blood pooling around his companions.
-He was younger than the other two, probably no more than twenty-five.
-His lip quivered as he watched Rishiraj approach, every step bringing him closer to what he knew would be a brutal, inevitable end.
+The third man was now shaking uncontrollably and couldn't take his eyes off the blood pooling around his companions.
+His lips quivered as he watched Rishiraj approach, every step bringing him closer to a brutal end.

-“Please… I have a family,” the young man cried, tears streaming down his face.
+“Please… I have a family,” the man cried, tears streaming down his face.
 “Please, spare me.
-I’ll do anything…”
+I’ll do anything you want…”

-Rishiraj paused, his grip tightening on the rod.
-For a moment, the young man thought he had reached him.
-But then Rishiraj knelt in front of him, his face calm, almost serene.
+Rishiraj knelt in front of him, his face calm.
 He tilted his head slightly, as if considering the man’s words.

 “You have a family?”
 Rishiraj’s voice was soft, but there was no warmth in it.
 “So did I.”

 Without another word, Rishiraj grabbed the man by his hair, forcing his head back.
 He raised the rod high and brought it down with brutal force onto the man’s skull.
+The rod went straight through his skull.
 The sound of the impact was sickening, and the man’s body went limp instantly, blood pouring from the gaping wound.
-His eyes stared lifelessly into the distance, the terror frozen on his face.

 Rishiraj stood, his chest heaving slightly, but his expression unchanged.
-Blood spattered his clothes, but he didn’t care.
+Blood was spattered all over his clothes, but he didn’t care.
 The other two men were still alive, barely.
-The first man, whose leg had been shattered, was whimpering quietly, too weak to scream anymore.
-The second man lay motionless, gasping for breath, his ribs crushed under the weight of Rishiraj's relentless blows.
-His breaths were shallow, blood trickling from his mouth as his body trembled with pain.
-Rishiraj looked down at him, the cold fury still simmering in his eyes.
+The first man, whose leg had been broken was whimpering.
+The second man lay motionless, gasping for breath.
+Rishiraj looked down at him, the cold fury still there in his eyes.
 There was no pity, no hesitation.“You made your choice” Rishiraj muttered under his breath.

-"In kutto ko dafna do" He ordered his men who were standing in a corner ever since he started his act of lesson.
+"In kutto ko dafna do" He ordered his men who were standing in a corner ever since he started.
 They quickly got to work.

 With one last glance at the scene, Rishiraj left the warehouse, the echo of his footsteps fading as he stepped into the darkened streets of Banaras, leaving behind the broken remnants of those who had dared to defy him.
 But he didn't know one thing, that destiny was planning to play cupid in his life that had no place for love.